 For example, the developers are actively working on cross chain interoperability of VeChain.
 They are currently still working on “technical preparations” for this technology.
 This interoperability could no doubt increase the adoption of VeChain.

 Then, there is further studies that are being done on the eventual implementation of anonymous transactions.
-This will be through the use of Bulletproof technology that has alreay being popularized on the likes of Monero (XMR).
+This will be through the use of Bulletproof technology that has already being popularized on the likes of Monero (XMR).
 Of course as of February 2021 the most highly anticipated upgrade to VeChain is the launch of PoA 2.0.

 There’s no doubt that VeChain has been one of the most successful blockchain projects in terms of generating partnerships.
 With pilot projects ongoing for nearly 3 dozen companies VeChain is beginning to see some successes.
 If it can build on those it could see increased adoption.